coopcycle/coopcycle-docs/docs/_admin/deliveries.md

 ---

 By clicking on <span><i class="fa fa-bicycle" aria-hidden="true"></i> Deliveries</span> the main screen will display all the deliveries from Stores and from the External Form.
+Each delivery is linked to a store.

 On the left-hand side are displayed settings related to Delivery orders.